-Our community-based action oriented programmes are focused around strengthening the capacity of women and girls to enable them champion their own path to sustainable development and socially impact on their communities.
+Our community-based programmes are focused on strengthening the capacity of women and girls to enable them to champion their own paths to sustainable development and become a catalyst for building strong societies globally.
 Our services are offered to our target groups irrespective of their race, ethnicity or religious affiliation.

 Our Work is Two-Fold

-In the developing countries where we work, we focus on poverty alleviation by empowering women and girls to enable them free themselves, families and communities from poverty, through Education and Income Generating Activities.
-Breakforth also builds the capacity of women to become community leaders, while influencing communities to cultivate cultures that value women and girls.
-We do this in collaboration with local partner organizations through capacity building programs and advocacy.
-The services we offer in these regions are positioned to be most accessible to disadvantaged and vulnerable women and girls.
+In the developing countries where we work, we focus on poverty alleviation and sustainable development by transforming the lives of vulnerable women and girls to enable them free themselves, families and communities from poverty through Education and Income Generating Activities.
+Breakforth also builds the capacity of women and girls to become community leaders through capacity building, mentoring programmes, training and community education.

 Millions of girls around the world are denied access to education.
 Poverty, early marriage, discrimination, poor menstrual hygiene amongst others are barriers that prevents many girls from getting quality education.
 One of our aim in Breakforth is to contribute to closing the gender gap in education and to achieve this, we design and implement gender focus projects.
 Among such initiatives are our “Second chance” programme which help girls who drop out of school get back into the educational system using a need-based approach.
 We work with men to encourage them to challenge ingrained discriminatory norms that prevent girls from going to school.
 We partner with HAGEP on providing sanitary napkins for girls from disadvantaged background to keep them in school during their menstrual circle.
 We also educate the public on the importance of girl’s education by raising awareness on our social platforms.

 Violence Against Women and Girls